CZ-NIC/knot-resolver/daemon/bindings/net_dns_tweaks.rst

 .. function:: net.bufsize([udp_downstream_bufsize][, udp_upstream_bufsize])

    Get/set maximum EDNS payload size advertised in DNS packets.
-Default is 4096 bytes and the default will be lowered to value around 1232 bytes in future, once `DNS Flag Day 2020 <https://dnsflagday.net/2020/>`_ becomes effective.
+Default is 1232 bytes which was chosed to minimize risk of `issues caused by IP fragmentation <https://blog.apnic.net/2019/07/12/its-time-to-consider-avoiding-ip-fragmentation-in-the-dns/>`_.

    Minimal value allowed by standard :rfc:`6891` is 512 bytes, which is equal to DNS packet size without Extension Mechanisms for DNS.
 Value 1220 bytes is minimum size required by DNSSEC standard :rfc:`4035`.